NathanTan/SeniorCapstone/README.md

 ## Raspbian and Wifi Network
 1. Setup Raspbian Stretch Lite on your Raspberry Pi: https://www.raspberrypi.org/documentation/installation/installing-images/
 2. Connect Raspberry Pi to a Wifi network.
-Both the server and the Raspberry Pi will have to be connected to a common Wifi Network for this to work.
+Both the server and the Raspberry Pi will have to be connected to a common Wifi network for UDP communication to work.
 There are two ways to setup Wifi network on your Raspbian:
-   a.
-Setup WIFI by editing SD card: https://howchoo.com/g/ndy1zte2yjn/how-to-set-up-wifi-on-your-raspberry-pi-without-ethernet
+   * Setup WIFI by editing SD card: https://howchoo.com/g/ndy1zte2yjn/how-to-set-up-wifi-on-your-raspberry-pi-without-ethernet
-   b.
-Setup WIFI by hooking keyboard and display to the Raspberry Pi and then modifying within the Raspbian kernel: https://www.raspberrypi.org/documentation/configuration/wireless/wireless-cli.md
+   * Setup WIFI by hooking keyboard and display to the Raspberry Pi and then modifying within the Raspbian kernel: https://www.raspberrypi.org/documentation/configuration/wireless/wireless-cli.md
 3. To access Raspberry Pi, you can ssh into it with IP address or through an Ethernet cable: https://howchoo.com/g/ote0ywmzywj/how-to-enable-ssh-on-raspbian-without-a-screen
    To connect via IP address, you can use nmap to search for Raspberry Pi in your network"
    ```bash